ReemaRajput/SQL/README.md

 # SQL
-All my Sql project will be uploaded here.
+All my Sql projects will be uploaded here.